Goal, Strategies and Initiatives

 - Create a Regional Stewardship Council to lead the implementation of Vision 2015 (developed in 2006)

-- 24,579 students completed a service learning project.
+- Nearly 20,000 students have completed or are currently involved in a service learning project.

-- Students in 73 schools completed 489 projects.
+- Students in 60+ schools are currently carrying out or have completed 254 projects.